vberta/nanoAOD-tools/README.md

 * the `--isMC` option is `1` when running on MC and `0` otherwise.
 * the `--passall` option set to `1` makes the postprocessor run on every event.
 It is `0` by default.
 * the `--dataYear` option refers to the run era.
 Currently accepted values are `2016` and `2017`.
+* the `--runPeriod` option is used only for `--isMC=0`.
+Needed to map the correct JEC file.
+* the `--jesUncert` option sets the level of JES uncertainty splitting. `Total` is the default.
+* the `--redojec` option set to `1` re-runs the JEC on all jets and propagates it to the MET.
+* the `--maxEvents` option pre-selects a certaint number of events for fast checks.

 ## Run on crab

+The basic syntax of the command is the following:

+    cd crab/
+    python crab_cfg.py --isMC 1 --dataYear 2016 --tag TEST --redojec 0 --run debug

+Here is a summary of its features:
+* the `--isMC` option is `1` when running on MC and `0` otherwise.
+* the `--dataYear` option refers to the run era.
+Currently accepted values are `2016` and `2017`.
+* the `--tag` option flags a given production.
+The output files will be stored under `/gpfs/ddn/srm/cms/store/user/USERNAME/NanoAOD-tag`
+* the `--redojec` option set to `1` re-runs the JEC on all jets and propagates it to the MET.
+* the `--run` option can be either `debug` (execute script, do not call crab), `dryrun` (execute script, execute `crab --dryrun submit` for a local test of the task), and `submit` (execute script, execute `crab submit`)

+The output is a text file called `postcrab_XXsamples_YY_ZZ.txt` with `XX`=`data`,`mc`, `YY`=`2016`,`2017`, and 'ZZ'=tag

+## Post-crab

+After the crab submission has finished, the following script harvests the production and runs `haddnano.py`:

+      cd crab/
+      python postjob.py --tag TEST --isMC 1 --dataYear 2016 --run shell --pushback 0

+The script assumes that the file `postcrab_XXsamples_YY_ZZ.txt` is present.
+Here is a summary of its features:
+* the `--isMC` option is `1` when running on MC and `0` otherwise.
+* the `--dataYear` option refers to the run era.
+Currently accepted values are `2016` and `2017`.
+* the `--tag` option flags a given production.
+The output files are to be found under `/gpfs/ddn/srm/cms/store/user/USERNAME/NanoAOD-tag`
+* the `--run` option can be either `shell` (interactive running) or `batch` (one job per sample will be run in the lsbatch).
+* the `--pushback` option set to `1` will use the scratch space as a temporary space for hadding the files, and then force the hadded file to be pushed back to the SRM.
+The scratch space is then cleaned.
+If `0`, the hadded file will remain in the scratch space under `/gpfs/ddn/cms/user/USERNAME/NanoAOD-tag`